Tel: 07818 406926

 Address: Yardley Arts, The Old School Hall, The Square, Yardley Hastings, Northamptonshire NN7 1EU

 Newsletter: sign up here

-The jewellery workshop in Yardley Hastings is a fully equipped space with hand tools at each station.
-The central bench is home to the larger tools such as rolling mills, fly press, ring stretchers, bangle mandrels, hole cutters and doming blocks and punches.
+The jewellery workshop in Yardley Hastings is a fully equipped space with hand tools and pendant motor at each station.
+The central bench is home to the larger tools such as rolling mills, fly press, ring stretchers, bangle mandrels, hole cutters polishing wheel, barrel polisher and doming blocks and punches.

 I was interested in making and designing from a very early age and was intrigued by the intricate cake decorations that a family friend made in sugar.
 I was, and still am, always building and making things with my father who is an engineer and he repaired and made jewellery, so I had a little knowledge of the techniques he used in his loft studio.